 “It’s all about the one percenters” he said.
 No stone is left unturned, and if you can achieve one percent gains in many areas of your training and post workout strategies you can collectively make a big difference with considerable gains over time.

 Those words resonated with me and made perfect sense.
 1% improvement seems like no big deal, but when you have ten of them you could be up for 10%.
 Now that’s worth going after.

 This post is an accumulation of those one percenters that you can bring in over time.
-Myself and Stu over the last three years have been interviewing (and making available free on our podcast) some of the leading experts in their field.
+Myself and Stu over the last five years have been interviewing (and making available free on our podcast) some of the leading experts in their field.
 These include biochemists, biologists, neuroscientists, longevity experts, movement specialists and professional athletes to name a few.
-We’ve taken that information and distilled it down into this digestible (but rather large) post that should keep your brain well fed for a while :) And to top it off, we’ve brought in a naturopath and nutritionist for good measure!
+We’ve taken that information and distilled it down into this digestible (but rather large) post that should keep your brain well fed for a while 🙂 And to top it off, we’ve brought in a naturopath and nutritionist for good measure!

 Now bear in mind that not one size fits all.
 There will be those reading this who want to gain weight, those who want to lose weight, those whose training demands may be greater than others, genetics, age… get the idea?
 But what I’ll say is there are huge nuggets of wisdom here and if you are not implementing some of them, then they are totally worth exploring.